 Theories of teaching and learning have long emphasized the important role teachers play in supporting students' development in areas beyond their core academic skill.
 For example, in their conceptualization of high-quality teaching, Pianta and Hamre (2009) describe a set of emotional supports and organizational techniques that are equally important to learners as teachers' instructional methods.
 They posit that, by providing "emotional support and a predictable, consistent, and safe environment" (p.
 113), teachers can help students become more self-reliant, motivated to learn, and willing to take risks.
 Further, by modeling strong organizational and management structures, teachers can help build students' own ability to selfregulate.
 Content-specific views of teaching also highlight the importance of teacher behaviors that develop students' attitudes and behaviors in ways that may not directly impact test scores.
-In mathematics, which is the focus of this paper, researchers and professional organizations have advocated for teaching practices that emphasize critical thinking and problem solving around authentic tasks (Lampert, 2001; National Council of Teachers of Mathematics [NCTM], 1989, 2014).
-Understanding the considerable stresses that this content can create for students, others have pointed to teachers' equally important role of developing students' self-efficacy and decreasing their anxiety in math (Bandura et al., 1996; Usher & Pajares, 2008; Wigfield & Meece, 1988).
+In mathematics, researchers and professional organizations have advocated for teaching practices that emphasize critical thinking and problem solving around authentic tasks (Lampert, 2001; National Council of Teachers of Mathematics [NCTM], 1989, 2014).
+Others have pointed to teachers' important role of developing students' self-efficacy and decreasing their anxiety in math (Bandura et al., 1996; Usher & Pajares, 2008; Wigfield & Meece, 1988).

 In recent years, development and use of observation instruments that capture the quality of teachers' instruction have provided a unique opportunity to examine these theories empirically.
 One instrument in particular, the Classroom Assessment Scoring System (CLASS), is organized around "meaningful patterns of [teacher] behavior...tied to underlying developmental processes [in students]" (Pianta & Hamre, 2009, p.
 112).
 Factor analyses of data collected by this instrument have identified several unique aspects of teachers' instruction: teachers' social and emotional interactions with students, their ability to organize and manage the classroom environment, and their instructional supports in the delivery of content (Hafen et al., 2015; Hamre et al., 2013).
 A number of studies from developers of the CLASS instrument and their colleagues have described relationships between these dimensions and closely related student attitudes and behaviors.
 For example, teachers' interactions with students predicts students' social competence, engagement, and risk-taking; teachers' classroom organization predicts students' engagement and behavior in class (Burchinal et al., 2008; Downer, Rimm-Kaufman, & Pianta, 2007; Hamre, Hatfield, Pianta, & Jamil, 2014; Hamre & Pianta, 2001; Luckner & Pianta, 2011; Mashburn et al., 2008; Pianta, La Paro, Payne, Cox, & Bradley, 2002).
-With only a few exceptions (see Downer et al., 2007; Hamre & Pianta, 2001; Luckner & Pianta, 2011), these studies have focused on pre-kindergarten settings.
-Further, none of the studies can rule out the possibility of omitted variables bias - that is, that teachers who have strong interactions with students or behavior management techniques might also engage in additional practices that are responsible for higher student outcomes.
+With only a few exceptions (see Downer et al., 2007; Hamre & Pianta, 2001; Luckner & Pianta, 2011), though, these studies have focused on pre-kindergarten settings.

 Additional content-specific observation instruments highlight several other teaching competencies with links to students' attitudes and behaviors.
 For example, in this study we draw on the Mathematical Quality of Instruction (MQI) to capture math-specific dimensions of teachers' classroom practice.
-Factor analyses of data captured both by this instrument and the CLASS identified two teaching skills in addition to those described above: the cognitive demand of math activities that teachers provide to students and the precision with which they deliver this content (Authors, 2015).
-Validity evidence for the MQI has focused on the relationship between these teaching practices and students' math test scores (Author, 2015; Kane & Staiger, 2012), which makes sense given the theoretical link between teachers' content knowledge, delivery of this content in the classroom, and students' own understanding of the content (Hill et al., 2008).
-However, as noted above, professional organizations and researchers also describe theoretical links between the sorts of teaching practices captured on the MQI and student outcomes beyond test scores (e.g., critical thinking, self-efficacy in math; Bandura et al., 1996; Lampert, 2001; NCTM, 1989, 2014; Usher & Pajares, 2008; Wigfield & Meece, 1988) that, to our knowledge, have not been tested.
+Factor analyses of data captured both by this instrument and the CLASS identified two teaching skills in addition to those described above: the cognitive demand of math activities that teachers provide to students and the precision with which they deliver this content (Blazar et al., 2015).
+Validity evidence for the MQI has focused on the relationship between these teaching practices and students' math test scores (Blazar, 2015; Kane & Staiger, 2012), which makes sense given the theoretical link between teachers' content knowledge, delivery of this content, and students' own understanding (Hill et al., 2008).
+However, professional organizations and researchers also describe theoretical links between the sorts of teaching practices captured on the MQI and student outcomes beyond test scores (Bandura et al., 1996; Lampert, 2001; NCTM, 1989, 2014; Usher & Pajares, 2008; Wigfield & Meece, 1988) that, to our knowledge, have not been tested.